 Photo by Richard Davenport

-The Surplus was a new play, commissioned by Young Vic Taking Part and performed by a cast of 60 young people at the Young Vic in 2015.
+A new play, commissioned by Young Vic Taking Part and performed by a cast of 60 young people at the Young Vic in 2015.
 Exploring technology, myth and resistance, The Surplus was directed by Jonathan O'Boyle with design by Cecilia Carey music by Max Perryment.

-Living things was my first solo-show and the performance project that taught me the most.
 I began trying to create this work about death in 2011 unaware at the time of just how close to home that subject would come.
 The final piece - a highly-personal collection of stories, movement-fragments and songs, in a immersive set created by Kirsty Harris - took 3 years to develop, through a series of residencies at Battersea Arts Centre.
 Living Things was created with the support of producer Sophie Brady and dramaturg Caroline Williams.

 Living Things was filmed for the British Library's Performance Archive.
 Click here for details of how to access the recording.